its a reading lamp!

 And there's this bird guy.
 To 100% the game, you must collect all the love, and one bit of love is locked behind this minigame.
 You guess which color bird will turn up, and you can bet money on it.
 To obtain the bird-guy's love, you must predict each of the birds correctly.
 There is then a minute of cutscene where this guy strums his guitar as you watch the bird saunter slowly on by.
 That is it!
 You guess the color and if it doesn't turn up, you try again.
 I spent IRL hours at this minigame, literally birdwatching.
 For the purpose of poetic satire, I put on a video of paint drying whilst grinding (and it did feel like grinding) this out.

-I hate to be so negative (genuinely!
+I hate to be so negative and mean (genuinely!
 I love this game), but how it feels to play the game beyond the artistic value should at the very least be *considered*.
 I do Get It- but to say that gameplay is disconnected from a game's artistic value, and exists merely to placate the attention span of humans is a huge disservice to game design as a concept.
 One time I watched an old friend futz around with the controls of Doom Eternal (a game that has a lot of connection between gameplay and value), and refuse to change them.
 I asked them why, and she answered "it's how the developers intended it to be played!"

 That's weird.
 We should not treat developers as holier than thou deities who have any more say on the interpretation of a work than any other sentient person.
 Death of the author!
 It's bad to put anyone on a pedestal.
 The common rebuttal to this is that the work was made and influenced by the developers biases, surroundings and pledges.
-It's worth looking at the inherent anti-semitism in Harry Potter, or the pessimism in Hell Screen or kickstarter goals.
+It's worth looking at the inherent anti-semitism in Harry Potter, or the pessimism in Hell Screen, or kickstarter goals.
 Decisions made due to outside forces.
 These messages are influences that come from the author unwillingly, and to embrace the death of the author would be to act like these don't exist.

 To this, I say go for it.
 A work is interpretable in ANY context- including the context in which the author made it.
 The statements...